$string

 ] )

-Returns the portion of string
+Returns the portion of string specified by the

-and length
+start and length parameters.

 The input string.
 Must be one character or longer.

-is non-negative, the returned string
+If start is non-negative, the returned string

-will start at the start
+will start at the start'th position in

-, counting from zero.
+string, counting from zero.
 For instance,

 in the string 'abcdef', the character at